dannythehacker/moon-stealer/README.md

 ## WASP Stealer's **Moon** Version

-## Do not remove Moon.jpg or it will give you a error!
+## Do not remove Moon.jpg or it will give you an error, even if your going to send it to someone keep the Moon.jpg file.

 <p align="center">
   <kbd>